tinybirdco/examples/merge-state-example/README.md

 - `mv_hourly_temp`: Materializes data from `ds_readings` to `ds_hourly_temp`.
 - `mv_pos_temp`: Materializes data from `ds_hourly_temp` to `ds_pos_temp`.
 This materialization is very basic.
 You can do it right from `ds_readings`.
 However, with more complex use cases you might need to join different tables or make more complex aggregations.

+## Endpoint

+An example pipe that shows how averages are computed and matches in all cases.

 ## How to load data

 You can download these files and use them in your Tinybird account.